Berkeley-Data/hpt/paper_draft.md

 Whereas by looking at the evaluation results with our geo-alignment data fusion approach on 1,024 samples, as shown in the table, we can see that
 In general, the downstream multi-class accuracy of our data fusion on moco framework outperform the supervised counterparts.
 Evaluation on both s1 and s2’s performance shows better accuracy compared to s1 or s2 alone.
 This is inline with our expectations.
-In terms of the fusion combination, xx
+In terms of the fusion combination, xxx